 Poultry and Hatching Eggs

 The animal health requirements for intra-Community trade in live poultry and hatching eggs are laid down in Council Directive 2009/158/EC.
-This Directive, which has been amended several times, harmonises the rules for intra-Community trade in poultry and establishes the animal health guarantees needed for trade between Member States.
-It does not apply to movements within an individual Member State.
+This Directive, which has been amended several times, harmonises the rules for intra-Community trade in poultry and establishes the animal health guarantees needed for trade between the EU countries.
+It does not apply to movements within an individual EU country.

-The objective of this harmonisation is to ensure that the same requirements are applied for trade between all the Member States thereby ensuring the safe and free circulation of the animals in the EU territory
+The objective of this harmonisation is to ensure that the same requirements are applied for trade between all the EU countries thereby ensuring the safe and free circulation of the animals in the EU territory

 Traceability is a key component of animal health control.
-Hence consignments of live poultry and hatching eggs must be appropriately identified to ensure that when they are presented for dispatch to another Member State, they can be subsequently accounted for on arrival at the place of destination
+Hence consignments of live poultry and hatching eggs must be appropriately identified to ensure that when they are presented for dispatch to another EU country, they can be subsequently accounted for on arrival at the place of destination

 Please refer to the 'EU import conditions for poultry and poultry products' page.